Julius-88/Julius-88/README.md

 # About Me
-Driven by a passion for realizing ideas, I transitioned from a long-standing sales career to programming.
-This journey started when I met a couple of coders and saw the potential to make my ideas come to life.
-In pursuit of this new path, I successfully completed a two-year Front End program at KYH in 2022.
-However, my thirst for knowledge was not quenched, leading me to join the Full Stack Software Developer program at the Code Institute which I have now graduated from 30th of April 2024.
-I can confidently say this journey, though filled with ups and downs, has enriched my skills immensely and cultivated a continuous desire for growth.

-I am currently applying all that I have learned on several websites that I am creating for my friends businesses.

-When I am not immersing myself in code, I am exploring other aspects of life.
-I enjoy watching horror and thriller films with my family, gaming with friends over discord, and embarking on adventurous journeys.
-Exploring new places and trying new things is a passion of mine.
+I started coding after years in sales because I wanted to bring my own ideas to life.
+Since then, I’ve completed Front End and Full Stack programs and kept learning every day.
+I enjoy building things that work well and make sense.
+Outside of coding, I’m into games, movies, and exploring new places.

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=julius-88)